hjj2895/echo-first-repo/github-intro.md

 - I worked as an Athletic Trainer
 - I am an aspiring Software Engineer
 - San Diego is a beautiful city
+- Learning Javascript has been interesting
+- HTML - Hypertext Markup Language
+- CSS - Cascading Styles Sheet
+- Coffee gives me energy in the morning